YottaDB/YDBDoc/ProgGuide/ioproc.rst

 TLS (Transport Layer Security) can be turned on for YottaDB using the following steps:

 * To use TLS communication on YottaDB, you need to install the YDBEncrypt plugin, as it is not installed by default.
-See the `YDBEncrypt README file <https://gitlab.com/YottaDB/Util/YDBEncrypt/-/blob/master/README.md>`_ for instructions.
+Use the :code:`--encplugin` option of `ydbinstall <../AdminOpsGuide/installydb.html#ydbinstall-script>`_, or refer to the `YDBEncrypt README file <https://gitlab.com/YottaDB/Util/YDBEncrypt/-/blob/master/README.md>`_ for instructions.

 * In your application directory, make a directory for certificates.